-At December 31, 2020, we have four office space operating leases and a single ground operating sublease.
+As of December 31, 2021, we have five office space operating leases and a single ground operating sublease.
 The office lease agreements do not contain residual value guarantees or an option to renew.
 The ground sublease agreement does not contain residual value guarantees and includes multiple options to extend the sublease between nineteen and twenty years for each respective option.
-The operating leases have remaining lease terms ranging from 3.7 years to 35.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
-As of December 31, 2020, total operating right of use assets and lease liabilities were approximately \$7,159 and \$8,545, respectively.
-The operating lease liability as of December 31, 2020 represents a weighted-average incremental borrowing rate of 4.1% over the weighted-average remaining lease term of 10.1 years.
+The operating leases have remaining lease terms ranging from 2.4 years to 34.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
+As of December 31, 2021, total operating right of use assets and lease liabilities were approximately \$6,552 and \$7,830, respectively.
+The operating lease liability as of December 31, 2021 represents a weighted-average incremental borrowing rate of 4.1% over the weighted-average remaining lease term of 9.2 years.
 The incremental borrowing rate is our estimated borrowing rate on a fully-collateralized basis for the term of the respective leases.

-At December 31, 2019, we had three, non-cancelable office space operating leases.
-These leases have remaining lease terms ranging from 4.7 years to 5.3 years.
-The lease agreements do not contain residual value guarantees or options to renew.
-As of December 31, 2019, total right of use assets and lease liabilities were approximately \$2,104 and \$2,141, respectively.
-In arriving at the lease liability as of December 31, 2019, we applied a weighted-average incremental borrowing rate of 5.3% over the weighted-average remaining lease term of 5.2 years.
+As of December 31, 2020, we had four office space operating leases and a single ground operating sublease.
+The office lease agreements do not contain residual value guarantees or an option to renew.
+The ground sublease agreement does not contain residual value guarantees and includes multiple options to extend the sublease between nineteen and twenty years for each respective option.
+The operating leases had remaining lease terms ranging from 3.7 years to 35.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
+As of December 31, 2020, total operating right of use assets and lease liabilities were approximately \$7,159 and \$8,545, respectively.
+The operating lease liability as of December 31, 2020 represented a weighted-average incremental borrowing rate of 4.1% over the weighted-average remaining lease term of 10.1 years.
 The incremental borrowing rate is our estimated borrowing rate on a fully-collateralized basis for the term of the respective leases.

 On September 10, 2020, the Company entered into a sublease agreement related to the space previously occupied as its headquarters.
-The Company's decision to re-locate its headquarters was identified as a triggering event requiring the reassessment of the recoverability of the associated right of use asset which is recorded in other assets.
+The Company's decision to re-locate its headquarters was identified as a triggering event requiring the reassessment of the recoverability of the associated right of use asset which is recorded in other assets on the consolidated balance sheets.
 As the Company would not be utilizing this space in the subsequent period, the right of use asset was de-linked from the previously accrued operating lease liability.
 Following the Company's analysis, it was determined that a fair value assessment was necessary.
-The Company utilized a discounted cash flow model using level 3 assumptions such as a discount rate to determine the net present value of the remaining right of use asset related to the Company's previously occupied headquarters.
-The Company concluded that the fair market value of the right of use asset was not fully recoverable and recorded an impairment charge of \$311 during the third quarter to reflect the fair market value of the right of use asset associated with the primary lease.
+The Company utilized a discounted cash flow model using Level 3 assumptions such as a discount rate to determine the net present value of the remaining right of use asset related to the Company's previously occupied headquarters.
+The Company concluded that the fair market value of the right of use asset was not fully recoverable and recorded an impairment charge of \$311 during the third quarter of 2020 to reflect the fair market value of the right of use asset associated with the primary lease.

-The following table summarizes the operating lease expense recognized during the year ended December 31, 2020 and 2019 included in the Company's consolidated statements of operations.
+The following table summarizes the operating lease expense recognized during the years ended December 31, 2021 and 2020 included in the Company's consolidated statements of operations.